 - A. Upon Town staff approval, an applicant may temporarily store on-site excess soil from construction operations.
 To receive approval, the applicant must submit: - 1.
-A letter signed by the applicant stating the duration of the stockpile and the methods used to control dust. - 2.
-A plan prepared in conformance with grading and drainage plan requirements showing the stockpile location. - a.
-The stockpile may not be located on, or within, any easements, rights-of-way or watercourses. - b.
-The plan must provide at least one cross-section through the stockpile, labeling the side slopes and the maximum height of the stockpile, and show the total volume of the stockpile. - c.
-The plan must show and label all proposed open space areas. - d.
-The plan must manage drainage runoff from the stockpile and upstream watersheds by considering stockpile location, stockpile design and grading, and/or temporary stormwater storage. - 3.
-A Native Plant Preservation Plan for the area to be used for stockpile.
-The Native Plant Preservation Plan shall be placed on the stockpile plan.
+A letter signed by the applicant documenting the duration of the stockpile and methods used to control dust. - 2.
+A plan prepared in conformance with grading and drainage plan requirements documenting the stockpile location. - a.
+The stockpile may not be located on or within any easements, rights-of-way or watercourses. - b.
+The plan must provide at least one cross-section through the stockpile that labels the side slopes and the maximum height of the stockpile and demonstrates the total volume of the stockpile. - c.
+The plan must illustrate and label all proposed open space areas. - d.
+The plan must manage drainage runoff from the stockpile and upstream watersheds via consideration of stockpile location, stockpile design and grading, and/or temporary stormwater storage. - 3.
+A Native Plant Preservation Plan for the area to be used for the stockpile.
+The Native Plant Preservation Plan shall be included on the stockpile plan.